robinmoisson/staticrypt/README.md

 - `example/` - This file is encrypted as part of the build.
 The encrypted file is committed both to make this library easy to explore and as a review-time sanity check.
 - `lib/` - Files shared across www and cli.
 - `scripts/` - Build, test, deploy, CI, etc. See `npm run-script`.
-- `www/` - The source for the in-browser encryption site hosted at https://robinmoisson.github.io/staticrypt.
+- `index.html` - The root of the in-browser encryption site hosted at https://robinmoisson.github.io/staticrypt.
+Kept in the root of the repo for easy deploys to GitHub Pages.

 ### Build
 Built assets are committed to main.
 Run build before submitting a PR or publishing to npm.